Top 5 Best Drones Under $100

 As one of the fastest growing hobbies among tech buffs, photographers, and enthusiasts alike, drones offer a unique experience unlike any seen before in the world of hobbies.
 I remember when I was younger, one of the coolest things to do was to go down to the hobby store, buy a model rocket, and shoot it off in a field down the road.
 Now there are drones with cameras that can flip, swoop, and record video.
 On top of all that, they are even available affordably under $100 price point.

 For any newcomer interested in diving into the world of drones, look no further.
-RC Hobby Review has compiled a list of some of the best affordable drones, and not a single one that follows will be priced higher than one hundred dollars.
+RC Hobby Review has compiled a list of some of the best affordable drones under $200, and not a single one that follows will be priced higher than one hundred dollars.
 As beginner it can be a bad idea to jump right into a mid-range or expensive drone, that you could easily crash and total.
 There are even affordable cheap drones with camera attachments that we'll look into.
 We'll break each one down, exposing the pros and cons, and ins and outs so that even complete beginners will be able to find the perfect drone for them.
-Without further ado, here are the best drones under 100.
+Without further ado, here are is the list.

 In case your in a hurry..
-Our top pick for best drones under 100 bucks is:
+Our top pick for best drones under $100 is:

 DJI Ryze Tello